Filters

 Vitamin D production through sun exposure

-Sun is important for health, but should be enjoyed in moderation to avoid skin damage and premature skin aging.
+Sun is important for health, but should be enjoyed in moderation to avoid skin damage and premature aging.